devRant-Community/Community-Programming-Book/book/languages/perl/conclusion.md

 Perl is amazing text processing language and there is no other tool that can beat Perl in this discipline.

 Perl is very definite.
-As a simple example, let's check out classic "Hello World" program.
+As a simple example, let's check out the classic "Hello World" program.
 Here it is in C:

 ```c
 int main(void) {